 The rule of thumb of 20 households/participants per condition is considered an absolute minimum, however, more advanced statistical analysis requires 30 households/participants per condition [2].
 Moreover, the required sample sizes depend on the expected effect sizes and can be determined through a priori power analysis.
 When fixing explanatory power (to 0.8, see [4, p.
-54] for an expanded discussion about the .8 power threshold), statistical significance α (to $\alpha = 0.05$) and treatment number k (to k = 2) constant and varying expected effect sizes from large (f = 0.8) to small (f = 0.2), the required sample sizes for a within-subjects design (paired-samples t-test, see Error!
-Reference source not found.) range from 14 to approximately 200 participants, whereas for a between-subjects design (t-test, see Error!
-Reference source not found.) they range from 26 to approximately 400 participants per group.
+54] for an expanded discussion about the .8 power threshold), statistical significance α (to α = 0.05) and treatment number k (to k = 2) constant and varying expected effect sizes from large (f = 0.8) to small (f = 0.2), the required sample sizes for a within-subjects design (paired-samples t-test,) range from 14 to approximately 200 participants, whereas for a between-subjects design (t-test) they range from 26 to approximately 400 participants per group.
 More information on power analyses can be found in [5].
-We would recommend a total sample size of 20 households times the number of nudges as the absolute minimum and 30 households times the number of nudges as the desired sample size.